dwyl/learn-payment-processing/README.md

 All the functions being used are used according to the [`ets` wrapper documentation](https://github.com/TheFirstAvenger/ets).
 - the `init/0` function creates the table to store our users.
+If the file already exists, we open the file.
 - `list_users` returns the list of users.
 - `create_user/3` receives a `stripe_id`, `person_id` and `status`
 (pertaining to whether the payment has been made or not)